garder14/erfnet-tensorflow2/README.md

 ![](assets/test2.png)
 ![](assets/test3.png)

-To achieve these results, I have trained the network for 70 epochs on a single Tesla P100 GPU (~10 hours), and have used the weights with the largest IoU score on validation set (0.7084 after epoch 67).
-The evolution of validation score over epochs is shown below ([here](assets/iou_plot.pdf) with better quality):
+The above predictions are produced by a network trained for 67 epochs.
+The full training lasted 70 epochs (almost 10 hours on a single Tesla P100 GPU) but, as proposed by the authors, I used the checkpoint with the largest IoU score on the validation set (0.7084) for inference.
+The progression of this metric is shown below ([here](assets/iou_plot.pdf) with better quality):

 <img src="assets/iou_plot.png" width="70%">

-The inference time on Tesla P100 GPU is ~0.2 seconds/image.
+It should be noted that the inference time on Tesla P100 GPU is around 0.2 seconds per image.

 ## Software installation